 While we prioritize mechanical and manual methods whenever possible, limited spot herbiciding is often the most effective and least disruptive tool for controlling persistent invasives at landscape scale.

-When applied precisely — cut-stump, basal bark, or targeted foliar treatments — herbicide prevents re-sprouting and reduces the need for repeated soil disturbance.
+When applied precisely, cut-stump, basal bark, and targeted foliar herbicide treatments prevent re-sprouting and reduce the need for repeated soil disturbance.
 This allows native plants to reestablish more quickly and reduces long-term chemical use.

-All herbicide applicators are licensed by the U.S. Department of Agriculture.
+All herbicide applicators are licensed by the Illinois Department of Agriculture.
 Applications are strategic, minimal, and focused solely on invasive species.

 Frequently Asked Questions